richardvecsey/svgfun/README.md

 # svgfun
 This is a freetime project where I make simple, funny or just silly svg graphics.
-However, these images are mroe than some randomly choosen files.
+However, these images are more than some randomly choosen files.
 Svg represents the way of creator's thinking.
 You can check, how I see and solve different problems.

 # Samples